Tap on a playful twist in your garden additions with these plants and flowers that look like vaginas!

 Botanical Name: Dionaea muscipula

-This carnivorous plant doesn’t really produce vagina-shaped flowers but features two-lobed leaves that create a similar impression.
-The leaves open up to a pink interior, guarded by spiky lobes, luring insects with nectar like a deceptive temptress.
+This carnivorous plant has a rosette of two long, pointed, two-lobed leaves that grow from a short stem.
+Each leaf is divided into two parts, protected with spikes, creating a impression to that of a vagina.
+The leaves open up to a pink interior, with guarded protection luring insects with nectar like a deceptive temptress.

 8. Living Stones